kubernetes/enhancements/keps/sig-scheduling/20190409-resource-quota-ga.md

 ### Graduation Criteria

 - [ ] Remove limitation of critical pod creation in `kube-system` namespace in pod priority admission plugin
+- [ ] Create a `AdmissionConfiguration` object with `limitedResources` to prevent creation of system critical pods in all namespaces
-- [ ] Add a default quota with scope selector to restrict critical pods to `kube-system` namespace
+- [ ] Add a default quota with scope selector to allow critical pods to be created in `kube-system` namespace only
 - [ ] Graduate ResourceQuotaScopeSelectors API to GA
 - [ ] Needs a conformance test
 - [ ] Update documents to reflect the changes